 Your well-being is important to the University of Florida.
-The U Matter, We Care initiative is committed to creating a culture of care on our campus by encouraging members of our community to look out for one another and to reach out for help if a member of our community is in need.
-If you or a friend is in distress, please contact umatter@ufl.edu or 352-294-CARE (2273) so that the U Matter, We Care Team can reach out to the student in distress.
+The U Matter We Care initiative is committed to creating a culture of care on our campus by encouraging members of our community to look out for one another and to reach out for help if a member of our community is in need.
+If you or a friend is in distress, please contact umatter@ufl.edu so that the U Matter, We Care Team can reach out to the student in distress.
+A nighttime and weekend crisis counselor is available by phone at 352-392-1575.
 The U Matter, We Care Team can help connect students to the many other helping resources available including, but not limited to, Victim Advocates, Housing staff, and the Counseling and Wellness Center.
 Please remember that asking for help is a sign of strength.
 In case of emergency, call 9-1-1.